cath01l/ARIMAX-and-Lagged-MLR-Weather-Forecasting-SLSU-/README.md

-# City of Manila Seasonal Weather Forecasting
+# City of Manila Seasonal Weather Forecasting: A Comparative Study
 ### Evaluating 14-Day Ahead Weather Predictions in the City of Manila: A Comparative Multivariate Study Using ARIMAX and Lagged Multiple Linear Regression

 ---